samuelrobson4/clock/README.md

      - Recipe progression (e.g., next step)
      - Timer management (e.g., set/query/delete)
    - Calls relevant backend functions and forms a friendly spoken/text response
+   - `gpt_handler.py` and `whisper_handler.py` provide simple wrappers for the
+     OpenAI APIs used to interpret user input.

 5. Finally:
    - Add `tts_handler.py` using pyttsx3 or edge-tts
    - Add `esp_bridge.py` for ESP32 (e.g., send responses over MQTT or HTTP)
+   - These modules are now included for basic text-to-speech output and a minimal HTTP bridge to an ESP32 device.

 ## ✅ Goals:
 - Fully modular and testable backend